SulaxanSo/Mapbox_UX/README.md

 react-native run-android
 ```

+## Geospatial Datasets and Country Boundaries
 The repository contains geospatial data and a geojson file with european country boundaries.
 You can find the files in the `data` folder.
 For better performance the resolution is set to low quality by default.
-To increase the resolution quality change the resolution from low to medium or high in App.js in line 6.
+To increase the resolution change it from low to medium or high in `App.js` in line 6.
+Country boundaries were downloaded from [https://geojson-maps.ash.ms](https://geojson-maps.ash.ms).
+The datasets displayed on the maps were open-source and were provided as JSON datasets from the articles at [Our World in Data](https://ourworldindata.org).

+## Map Configuration
+The map can be configured in the `data/config.json` file.
+Here, you can set the visualization type to "graduated_symbol" or "choropleth".
+If the visualization type is "graduated_symbol", the size distance can be set as "current_constant".
+If the visualization type is "choropleth", the color distance can be set as "current_color_distance".
+In either way, in this prototype you can choose between ten different size and color distances.

 ## Built with:
 - [React Native](https://reactnative.dev)